singhrakeshgkp/VueJs/README.md

 - We can aslo pass default value example for field exclusive we are passing default value to true.

 ### Non Prop Attributes
+- In Vue.js, a non-prop attribute (also known as a Fallthrough Attribute) is an attribute or event listener passed to a component that does not have a corresponding property defined in that component's props or emits.
 - In Vue, non-prop attributes are attributes passed to a component that are NOT declared as props in that component.They are still valid and automatically applied to the component’s root element ex, id, class and style attributes
 - Create new component /component/NonPropCompExample.vue.
 - Pass id from app.vue file, inspect and check element u will see what ever id we have added it got added to the root node of our component.
-If we comment root div/element in that case i would not be add to any of the element this is default behavior.
+If we comment root div/element in that case it would not be added to any of the element, this is default behavior.
 - If we want vue apply non prop attribute to specific element for that we can use ```v-bind="$attrs"
-- Now it will add in both parent/root and the element you selected to add, if we do not want vuejs add to parent we can use ```inheritAttrs: false ``` in NonPropCompExample.vue file.
+- Now it will add in both parent/root and the element you selected to add, if we do not want vuejs add attribute to parent we can use ```inheritAttrs: false ``` in NonPropCompExample.vue file.

 ### Provide/Inject
 #### Branch 01-component-02